mstuyts/QuickCRS/README.md

 # QuickCRS

-A QGIS plugin to enable your favourite CRS (OTF).
+A QGIS plugin to enable your favourite CRS (OTF) with 1 click.

-**THIS IS NOT FINISHED YET, IT'S STILL IN DEVELOPMENT**
+**THIS IS NOT READY TO USE YET, IT'S STILL IN DEVELOPMENT**